Saturday, November 28, 2020

 I think I have tolerated the pandemic pretty well.
 I am good at entertaining myself.
 I like to spend time alone.
 Sure, there have been bad days, but it wasn't until Thursday that the loss of human connection due to the pandemic really hit home.

 I don't usually like big gatherings - I prefer to take people one-by-one or, at most, a handful at a time.
 But Thanksgiving - Thanksgiving is different.
 It is my favorite holiday.
-No presents - just lots of food and a jigsaw puzzles and beloved people.
+No presents - just lots of food and a jigsaw puzzle and beloved people.

 This year we had the food and the puzzle, but there was no need to set up a card table for the puzzle--it fit just fine on the dining room table.